 If you feel like another walk, you could embark on the Glencoe Lochan trail from here.

-One of the newest additions is Black Isle Bar, which offers a wide selection of craft beer, organic wine and whiskies as well as wood-fired pizzas and salads.
+A great option is Black Isle Bar, which offers a wide selection of craft beer, organic wine and whiskies as well as wood-fired pizzas and salads.

 However, there are plenty of other choices of restaurants and smaller pubs.
 Sometimes you will be lucky enough to find some great local musical talent, too!